ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 ### the (ambitious) goals

+- free/open source part:
-- decentralize communications (less facebook chats!)
+  - decentralize communications (less centralized systems!)
+  - offer the possibility for anyone to roll out their own instance of this chat server with their own domain or simply an ip
+  - offer the possibility for end to end encryption (managed by the user)
   - offer a free service that will remain free and ad free ( temporary.chat )
+- possible business/support offer:
-- offer a paying service with more options/storage/features ( permanent.chat )
+  - offer a permanent/non-free service with more storage ( permanent.chat )
-- offer the possibility to anyone to roll out their own instance of "temporary.chat" for free (with a different domain or simply an ip?)
+  - help people to roll out their own instance of this chat server with their own domain
-- create an api expert mode with end to end encryption managed by the user

 ### the roadmap (oh god!)